jhudsl/tidyversecourse/docs/05-prediction.md

-#### Step 2: Example of preparing for pre-processing the data with `recipes`
+#### Step 2: Example of preparing for preprocessing the data with `recipes`

 After splitting the data, the next step is to process the training and testing data so that the data are are compatible and optimized to be used with the model.
-This involves assigning variables to specific roles within the model and pre-processing like scaling variables and removing redundant variables.
+This involves assigning variables to specific roles within the model and preprocessing like scaling variables and removing redundant variables.
 This process is also called feature engineering.

-To do this in tidymodels, we will create what’s called a “**recipe**” using the recipes package, which is a standardized format for a sequence of steps for pre-processing the data.
-This can be very useful because it makes testing out different pre-processing steps or different algorithms with the same pre-processing very easy and reproducible.
+To do this in tidymodels, we will create what’s called a “**recipe**” using the recipes package, which is a standardized format for a sequence of steps for preprocessing the data.
+This can be very useful because it makes testing out different preprocessing steps or different algorithms with the same preprocessing very easy and reproducible.

-Creating a recipe specifies **how a data frame of predictors should be created** - it specifies what variables to be used and the pre-processing steps, but it **does not execute these steps** or create the data frame of predictors.
+Creating a recipe specifies **how a data frame of predictors should be created** - it specifies what variables to be used and the preprocessing steps, but it **does not execute these steps** or create the data frame of predictors.

 ##### Step 1: Specify variables  with the `recipe()` function